-National Geographic Live Student Presentations
+National Geographic Live Student Shows

 Get ready to embark on a journey of discovery with National Geographic Live—where the world’s wonders come to life through the power of visual and oral storytelling!

 In these 45-minute presentations, students will be captivated by incredible stories from intrepid explorers who are out in the world, making groundbreaking discoveries.
-These exciting sessions happen on the stunning Jack Singer Concert Hall stage at Arts Commons, followed by a 15-minute open Q&A where students can ask their burning questions and engage directly with the explorers themselves!
+These exciting sessions happen on the stunning Jack Singer Concert Hall stage at Werklund Centre, followed by a 15-minute open Q&A where students can ask their burning questions and engage directly with the explorers themselves!
+It’s more than just a presentation—it’s an experience that can ignite curiosity and inspire action.

-So, teachers and students—prepare to be inspired, ask big questions, and make a connection to the world that’s full of possibility!
+Teachers and students—prepare to be inspired, ask big questions, and make a connection to the world that’s full of possibility!

-Upcoming – 2024-25 Season
+2024-25 Season

 Kakani Katija: Designed by Nature